delalamo/af2_conformations/README.md

+29 August 2023 - The colab notebooks in this repo are currently experiencing problems.
+I apologize and am looking for a fix.
+Thank you for your patience!

 # Prediction of alternative conformations using AlphaFold 2

 This repository accompanies the manuscript ["Sampling alternative conformational states of transporters and receptors with AlphaFold2"](https://elifesciences.org/articles/75751) by Diego del Alamo, Davide Sala, Hassane S. Mchaourab, and Jens Meiler.
 The code used to generate these models can be found in `scripts/` and was derived from the closely related repository [ColabFold](https://github.com/sokrypton/ColabFold/).
 This repository also includes the scripts used to plot the data, which can be found in `figures/`, as well as scripts to analyze data `analyses_scripts`.
 Finally, a Google Colab notebook is available for use in `notebooks/`.